dedis/popstellar/be2-scala/docs/README.md

 For the Social Media functionality, each user has their own channel with the identifier `root/lao_id/own_pop_token` and each broadcast containing the message_id of a post will be written to `root/lao_id/posts`.

 For the Election functionality, we need to have a key pair stored safely somewhere so that we can encrypt/decrypt messages.
-That is why we use a `ELectionData` object to store the key pairs for the corresponding election.
+That is why we use a `ElectionData` object to store the key pairs for the corresponding election.
 The path root is `root/private/election_id` as stated above.
 The key pair can be stored and retrieved by the following functions.